hashme/hpmor/README.md

 # Harry Potter and the Methods of Rationality

-Written and open sourced by Eliezer Yudkowsky
+Written and open sourced by Eliezer Yudkowsky: very entertaining!
-Very entertaining

 Online version available at http://hpmor.com/